You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 You may like to check out Kriya Institute’s recommended reading list!

-To schedule a free, 20-minute consultation to see if we’re a good match, please contact me for more information.
+To schedule a free, 20-minute consultation to see if we’re a good match, please get in touch with me for more information.